Sedation Dentistry Milwaukee, WI

 There are four levels of sedation:

-This used to be called “conscious sedation.”
-You may slur your words when talking and not remember most of what occurred during the procedure.
+Also called “conscious sedation,” you may slur your words when talking and not remember most of what occurred during the procedure.
+Your dentist can induce this level of sedation with a pill as well.

 What types of sedation are used?

 Inhaled minimal sedation involves breathing nitrous oxide, also known as “laughing gas,” to help the patient relax.
-Nitrous oxide is combined with oxygen and the patient breathes it through a mask placed over the nose.
-The gas wears off quickly and the patient usually can drive home following the procedure.
+The patient uses a mask placed over the nose to breath a mixture of nitrous oxide is combined with oxygen.
+After the procedure, the gas wears off quickly.
+The patient usually can drive home following the procedure.

 Oral sedation can be minimal to moderate.
 The patient takes a pill (usually Halcion, in the same drug family as Valium) usually about 30 minutes before the procedure.
 The pill makes the patient drowsy.
 Oral sedation is most commonly associated with sedation dentistry.

-IV sedation works more quickly as the sedative drug is given through a vein.
+IV sedation works more quickly as the sedative drug if your dentist administers it through a vein.
 The method allows the dentist to adjust sedation levels continually.

 Deep sedation and general anesthesia are delivered intravenously, as well.
 A patient under general anesthesia cannot be awakened easily until the anesthesia wears off or is reversed using a different medication.